azuredevcollege/SAP/sap-oauth-saml-flow/AzureActiveDirectoryConfiguration/README.md

 ## Next Steps

-Now let's test the scenario and jump into the section for setting up [Postman](../PostmanSetup/README.md)
+> Now let's jump into the section for [configuring SAP](../SAPConfiguration/README.md).